Sequential Prophet REV-2 | 175 custom sounds

 Notes on grades lower than 3/3:

-vintage: nice, but there are better choices (Prophet-6, OB-6, Take-5 or Korg Prologue)
+[organic]: there are better choices (Prophet-6, OB-6, Prologue, Polybrute)

-engine: impressive, but missing some final touches like real highpass filter
+[engine]: impressive, but missing some final touches like real highpass filter

-versatility: above average, but somewhat limited filter section & waveshaping
+[flex]: above average, but somewhat limited filter section & waveshaping

-ui & ease of use: top-notch, but you may find the wobbly knobs or small screen bothersome
+[ui]: top-notch, but you may find the wobbly knobs or small screen bothersome

 REV-2: FIRST APPROACH

 In 2020 I met a jazz musician / composer.
 He said he had a Moog One for sale.
 I said I’d rather have his Prophet-6, but he said he used it on a daily basis and he could not imagine his studio without a prophet.
-I said that maybe I could arrange a Prophet REV-2 for him.
+I said that maybe I could arrange a Prophet REV-2 in exchange.
 Again, the response was negative; in his words the REV-2 sounded like crap compared to the Prophet-6.

 This year, when I had a chat with my friend, he advised me to never buy the REV-2, as it was “the same crap as the Prophet 08, only in a new box”.
 I thought “dang, is it really that crappy?”
 I had to see for myself.
 Now you’re probably asking yourself: were they right in saying the REV-2 was “crap”?